Why Are Some Last Names So Common?

 Why Some Last Names are So Common

-Surnames came into use in the 11th Century, and have developed over time but have been used as a means of differentiating people with the same first name.
-No two Davids need to be the same, which must have been music to the ears of any teacher in the mid-’90s!
+Surnames came into use in the 11th Century and have developed over time as a means of differentiating people with the same first name.
+There are various reasons why some last names are more common than others, even if there is plenty of variety.

-• Descriptive adjective of an ancestor
+4. Descriptive adjectives of an ancestor

 Why Are So Many People Called Smith?